 Fish!
 Gloriously fresh fish!
 As we traveled around we bought whatever was the freshest from local fishmongers and markets.

 I never had much of an appreciation for rockfish or halibut until I had it super fresh and simply cooked.
 It is outrageously good!
 We ate it practically every day for weeks.

 Along with salmon.
 We've always eaten a lot of salmon, it is a favorite of Mr. Misadventures, but I never knew there were so many different types of salmon available on the west coast.
 We had coho and chinook and sockeye and keta.
 Oh my!

 Before our trip, my favorite way to eat salmon was raw as sashimi (my ulta favorite being its eggs, ikura!), but simply grilled on the bbq or skillet when it is so fresh has no comparison.

 I realize that I have both olive oil AND butter in the photo above, but do recall I live with a Frenchman, they love to double up on their fats.
 We don’t add butter every time, just every once in a while!
 Eat life to the fullest!

 Our friends Esther and Jacob reminded us how much we love Japanese curry.
 We had a wonderful dinner with them while visiting Colorado.
-We brought the sausage and rice, they brought they curry.
+We brought the sausage and rice, they brought the curry.
 So now we make big batches of it and eat it over several meals.
 We make ours with lots of veggies.